isomerpages/pa-cdcnw-deprecated/_cohesion/July 2022/CDC Vouchers.md

-        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;"><strong>Mr Leong Kum Tong, 74,</strong> feels that the vouchers not only act as a bonus to help Singaporeans, it also provides additional support to local merchants who have been struggling during pandemic.</p>
+        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;"><strong>Mr Leong Kum Tong, 74,</strong> feels that the vouchers not only act as a bonus to help Singaporeans, it also provides additional support to local merchants who have been struggling during the pandemic.</p>

-        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">As the voucher scheme goes digital, it reduces the need to print physical vouchers and contributes greatly to protecting the environment.
+        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">As the vouchers are claimed and spent digitally, it reduces the need to print physical vouchers and contributes greatly to protecting the environment.
 Seniors and those who are less tech-savvy can take this opportunity to pick up skills and familiarise themselves with digital platforms.
 He feels that this is a huge step towards better digital knowledge for the nation.</p>